JeffDess/sms-dashboard/README.md

 ### Browse Subscriptions
 ![image](https://user-images.githubusercontent.com/6100619/159527479-8ee21aee-2bf2-49fe-8d4d-76194a91b082.png)

 This section displays information about the audience and consents.
-Note that the system allows to unsubscribe while keeping an history of what happened for each phone number (useful to comply with regulations).
+Note that the table will adapt to the JSON object it receives from your backend.
+Say you were to add a consent field to each subscription, the table will expand to show that new column.
+You can play around with db.json to test your own schema.

 ### View Message Log
 ![image](https://user-images.githubusercontent.com/6100619/159527595-84312e45-9766-4985-9b33-f7cba8d4b6b1.png)